PoliticalGraveyard.com

 Tate, James H. — of Mississippi.
 Born in North Carolina.
 U.S. Consul in Buenos Aires, 1845.
 Burial location unknown.

-Tate, James W. (b.
-1831) — also known as "Honest Dick" — of Frankfort, Franklin County, Ky.
+Tate, James William (b.
+1831) — also known as James W. Tate; "Honest Dick" — of Frankfort, Franklin County, Ky.
 Born in Franklin County, Ky., January 2, 1831.
-Kentucky state treasurer, 1868-.
-Absconded from the state treasurer's office in March, 1888; Gov. Simon Buckner said Tate had embezzled almost $250,000 from the state.
-Impeached in absentia by the Kentucky House; convicted and removed from office by the Senate.
+Democrat.
+Kentucky state treasurer, 1867-88; absconded from the state treasurer's office in March, 1888; Gov. Simon Buckner said Tate had embezzled almost $250,000 from the state; impeached in absentia by the Kentucky House; convicted and removed from office by the Senate.
 He never returned, and his fate is unknown.

 Tate, Jane E. — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for Michigan state house of representatives 18th District, 1968.
+Candidate for Michigan state house of representatives 18th District, 1968.
 Female.
 Still living as of 1968.

 Tate, John F. — of Virginia.
 Republican.
 Candidate for U.S. Representative from Virginia 2nd District, 1996.
 Still living as of 1996.